doraeminemon/SwifterSwiftDocs/CONTRIBUTING.md

 ## Important Notes Before Contributing
-- All documentations should be written in Markdown, if you are not familiar with markdown please refer to [this great cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) by [Adam Pritchard](https://github.com/adam-p)
+- All documentations should be written in Markdown and in a clear English, if you are not familiar with markdown please refer to [this great cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) by [Adam Pritchard](https://github.com/adam-p)
 - Documentations are grouped in one file based on the Type they extend (e.g. All String extensions documentations are grouped in **StringExtensions.md** file)
 - All doc files are added to the [Docs folder](https://github.com/SwifterSwift/SwifterSwiftDocs/tree/master/Docs)
-- The origianl documentations for any extension (e.g. ) is the main source, incase it has any mistake, please open a pull request to update it before adding documentations here.
+- The first source for any extension is the original documentations found in the [Extensions directory](https://github.com/SwifterSwift/SwifterSwift/tree/stable/Source/Extensions) in [SwifterSwift repository](https://github.com/SwifterSwift/SwifterSwift), incase they have any mistake, please open a pull request to update it before adding documentations here.

 ## Extension Types